 Here Are Some of the Most Common Problems That May Occur With the Condenser

 Because of the location of the condenser unit, it’s more susceptible to damage from the elements than the inside portion of your AC.
 One of the components most likely to be affected by the weather and other outside factors is the large condenser fan.
 Debris may become lodged in the fan motor, or the fan blades may become loose or damaged.
 Large objects or vegetation may also restrict airflow to the unit, interfering with the heat exchange process.
 Be sure to keep this unit clear of any obstructions that may block airflow or damage the fan.

 Another problem that may occur with the outdoor unit is a dirty condenser coil.
 Inside of the house, the refrigerant absorbs heat from the air.
 As it moves to the condenser coil, it gives off heat, releasing it into the air with the help of the condenser fan.
 But if the condenser fan is too dirty, this process may become difficult.
 Heat may not dissipate as easily, and you may feel warm air from your air conditioning system.
 That’s why it’s important to schedule regular maintenance in order to make sure all of the parts of your system are cleaned and adjusted.

 The compressor is one of the most important components of your air conditioner, as it puts the refrigerant under high pressure and subjects it to very high temperatures so that it can give off heat at the condenser coil and move through the rest of the system.
 If your compressor fails or is too worn down, your AC will not work at all.

-When you need maintenance or repairs, or if you have more questions about air conditioning services in Austin, TX, talk to an expert technician at Intelligent Air Services today!
+When you need maintenance or repairs, or if you have more questions about air conditioning services in Leander, TX, talk to an expert technician at Intelligent Air Services today!